-Publishing Info: HarperTeen, May 2015
+Publishing Info: Vintage, May 2022

-Where Did I Get This Book: The library!
+Where Did I Get this Book: ARC from the publisher!